johanncatalla/DATA-EDITOR/README.md

 # PROJECT DESCRIPTION:

-A Text Editor and CSV Viewer using Tkinter utilizing MVC architecture of the Object-Oriented Programming approach that lets the user create a new file (CREATE), open (READ), save (UPDATE), and delete (DELETE) files.
+A Text Editor and CSV Viewer using Tkinter utilizing MVC architecture of the Object-Oriented Programming approach.
+The text Editor lets the user create a new file (CREATE), open (READ), save (UPDATE), and delete (DELETE) files.
 The program also has a search functionality (REGEX) that matches input word/s.
-Moreover, the user can also analyze and visualize data with the help of pandas and hvplot libraries.
+Moreover, the user can also analyze and visualize data in the CSV Viewer.

 # IMPROVEMENTS